-If you are a registered shareholder of the Corporation and are unable to attend the teleconference Meeting, please date and execute the accompanying form of proxy for the Meeting and deposit it with Broadridge by mail at 51 Mercedes Way, Edgewood, NY 11717, Attention: Processing, or vote by telephone at 1-800-690-6903 or online at www.proxyvote.com before 10:00 a.m., MDT, on April 27, 2021, or no later than 48 hours (excluding Saturdays,

-Sundays and holidays) before any adjournment or postponement of the Meeting.
-We encourage shareholders currently planning to participate in the Meeting to submit their votes or form of proxy in advance so that their votes will be counted in the event of technical difficulties.
+If you are a registered Shareholder of the Corporation and are unable to attend the Meeting in person, please date and execute the accompanying Form of Proxy for the Meeting and deposit it with Broadridge by mail at 51 Mercedes Way, Edgewood, NY 11717, Attention: Processing, or vote by telephone at 1-800-690-6903 or online at www.proxyvote.com before 10:00 a.m., PDT, on April 25, 2023, or no later than 48 hours (excluding Saturdays, Sundays and holidays) before any adjournment or postponement of the Meeting.
+We encourage Shareholders currently planning to participate in the Meeting to submit their votes or Form of Proxy in advance to ensure their votes will be counted.

-If you are a non-registered shareholder of the Corporation and receive these materials through your broker or another intermediary, please complete and return the materials in accordance with the instructions provided to you by your broker or such other intermediary.
+If you are a non-registered Shareholder of the Corporation and receive these materials through your broker or another intermediary, please complete and return the materials in accordance with the instructions provided to you by your broker or such other intermediary.

-This Notice of Meeting, the Information Circular, the form of proxy and notes thereto for the Meeting, are first being made available to shareholders of the Corporation on or about March 18, 2021.
+This Notice of Meeting, the Information Circular, the Form of Proxy and notes thereto for the Meeting, are first being made available to Shareholders of the Corporation on or about March 17, 2023.

-DATED at Littleton, Colorado, this 18th day of March, 2021.
+DATED at Littleton, Colorado, this 17th day of March, 2023.